 She has been inducted into the Washington Generals for special service to the citizens of the state and into the Warren E. Burger Society of the National Center for State Courts.

-Jon Bridge is co-CEO and general counsel for Ben Bridge Jeweler Inc., a Seattle-based retail firm with 93 stores in 11 states and British Columbia.
+Jon Bridge is retired co-CEO and presently general counsel for Ben Bridge Jeweler Inc., a Seattle-based retail firm with 93 stores in 11 states and British Columbia.
 A Seattle native, he earned an honors degree in economics from the University of Washington and a J.D. from the UW Law School.
 Among his many civic endeavors, he is past chair and currently on the executive board of the Alliance for Education.
 He also serves on the boards of Jewelers Mutual Insurance Company, Jewelers of America Political Action Committee, the Metropolitan Seattle Urban League (where he is a past chair), and the Washington State Courts Historical Society as well as the Pacific NW Regional Council of the New Israel Fund.

 He chairs the local Navy Recruiting District Assistance Council and is a retired Navy captain in the JAG Corps.
-He is past chair of the LAMP Section of the Washington State Bar Association, past chair of the Military Lawyers Committee of the GP/Solo Division of the American Bar Association, past co-chair (along with father Herb) of the United Way of King County’s Annual Campaign, and former president of the Washington State Chapter of the American Jewish Committee.
+He is past chair of the Legal Assistance for Military Personnel Section of the Washington State Bar Association, past chair of the Military Lawyers Committee of the GP/Solo Division of the American Bar Association, past co-chair (along with father Herb) of the United Way of King County’s Annual Campaign, and former president of the Washington State Chapter of the American Jewish Committee.
 He is also a member of Seattle Rotary and sits on the Ambassador Board of the UW College of Education.
 He is married to fellow visitor Bobbe Bridge.

+January 1, 2018, Melissa transitioned from chief counsel, legislative legal affairs, at Georgia-Pacific LLC, up to their parent company as associate general counsel, legal reform.
 Before joining Georgia-Pacific in 2007, she was a partner at the law firm of Baach, Robinson & Lewis in Washington, D.C.
 In addition to advising clients on legal-reform strategies, she served as defense counsel in white-collar criminal cases and complex civil litigation, including commercial litigation, product liability defense and insurance defense.
 Her legal career began at the Washington, D.C., office of Akin, Gump, Strauss, Hauer & Feld, where her practice focused on white-collar criminal defense.

 She lived in Uganda for four years, spending two years as democracy and governance advisor for the United States Agency for International Development in Kampala, Uganda.
 She spent a year consulting for UNICEF on Uganda’s compliance with the International Treaty on the Rights of the Child.
 She also taught a legal skills seminar at the International Law Center in Kampala.